Conferences at the Internal Medicine Residency Program at Morristown Medical Center include:

 Residents and attendings on the three teaching services meet with an attending radiologist to review interesting radiographical studies and discuss their clinical impact.

 Academic Half Day Conferences

-Wednesday mornings are dedicated to ambulatory learning topics and workshop-style sessions during the Y-block rotation in the outpatient practice setting.
-Attending physicians cover the office appointments while residents spend time in a variety of didactic sessions during this dedicated outpatient experience.
+Wednesday mornings include 3.5 hours of protected time dedicated to a rotating 3-year curriculum of ambulatory learning topics and workshop-style small group sessions during the Y-block rotation in the outpatient practice setting.
+Attending physicians cover IMFA office appointments while residents spend time in a variety of didactic sessions during this dedicated outpatient experience.